ETH-it-works-it-works/ethglobaltaipei-mystic-kaiser/README.md

 The first step in setting up your system is to deploy the event implementation and event factory contracts.

 - **Event Implementation**: This contract defines the logic of an event.
-It contains the business logic and manages the event’s state.
+It contains the business logic and manages the event's state.
 - **Event Factory**: This contract is used to deploy new events and manage them at a higher level.

 You can deploy them by navigating to `packages/hardhat` directory and run this in the CLI: